 - 1/3 cup milk

-Add the egg, egg yolk, vanilla extract and buttermilk and mix until all has been incorporated and batter is light and fluffy.
+- Add the egg, egg yolk, vanilla extract, and milk and mix until all has been incorporated and the batter is light and fluffy.

 - Using a piping bag or spoon, divide up the batter into a prepared donut pan.
 Then, sprinkle a generous amount of the streusel on top, using your fingers to shape the dough into a crumbly mixture.
 Use a flat palm and gently press the crumb topping into the batter.

 - Bake for 15-20 minutes or until the crumbs are golden brown and a toothpick inserted into the middle comes out clean.